Norasharee Gous

 Norasharee, together with Kalwant, were both sentenced to death after they were not certified as couriers or having diminished responsibility, while Yazid was sentenced to life in prison with caning on behalf of him being a certified courier.
 Norasharee made several appeals against his sentence, and at one point, he was granted a re-trial based on new evidence but once again sentenced to death.
 Norasharee was hanged on 7 July 2022, the same day as his co-accused Kalwant.

 Early life

-Norasharee bin Gous was born in Singapore sometime in 1973.
+Norasharee bin Gous was born in Singapore on 22 November 1973.
 While nothing was known about his family or background, court documents revealed that Norasharee was formerly a member of the local street gang '369' (or Salakau) during his younger years.

 Norasharee was involved in several gang fights in the past.
 In 1998, he got into a fight with the gang leader of Salakau's rival gang "Omega" at a club at the basement of the Telok Blangah House.
 After Norasharee emerged victorious from the fight, the Omega gang's lower members attacked Norasharee out of revenge in 1999, stabbing him at the shopping mall Northpoint.
 Norasharee left the gang in 2008, but during the time he was working as a bouncer at a nightclub (between 2011 and 2013), Norasharee still faced harassment from the Omega gang members.

+Norasharee was previously jailed in 1997 for drug consumption, and two years later in 1999, he was convicted and incarcerated for absconding from urine tests.
+He was also detained for four years in 2000 for gang activities and released while under police supervision for a subsequent one year period.
+In 2006, Norasharee was charged with drug consumption a second time and imprisoned for five years thereafter.
+Despite his regular stints in prison, Norasharee was able to take up stable jobs after his release in 2004 and 2011 respectively.